 Inspired by the legendary Burning Man in Nevada, this family friendly and eco-happy festival offers a stunning backdrop, DJs, live acts, and activities ranging from horse riding and ziplining.
 Don’t miss the festival finale pool party!
 Tickets from £120 (final release) for 3 days (separate fee for pool party).
 Keep your eyes on the website for more info.

-Weekend Au Bord De L’Eau, Lake Geronde in Sierre (City of Sun), Switzerland (Jun 30-Jul 2)
+Weekend Au Bord De L’Eau, Lake Geronde in Sierre (City of Sun), Switzerland (Jun 29-Jul 1)

 Surprisingly affordable and delicious sounding festival on the edge of Lake Geronde, with cool mix of DJs and live performances.
 Go for beach volleyball, water sports, film screenings and an exclusive children’s area.
 10th edition in 2016!
 Very affordable weekend prices and day tickets; kids go FREE.

 Co-created by Gilles Peterson and inspired by his Worldwide show, the diverse festival features some massive names from the global DJ-sphere.
-Tickets from €40 for individual events (7 day and 4 day passes now SOLD OUT); many areas including beach stage, plus entry to all afternoon shows are FREE.
+Tickets from €40 for individual events (7 day and 4 day passes available); many areas including beach stage, plus entry to all afternoon shows are FREE.

 Another cheap but charming sounding festival held in the mountains and forests of Bulgaria, offering day care plus arts and crafts for young kids, DJs, live bands and an eco-friendly attitude.
 Currently crowd funding for 2016.
 Tickets from £32 for 4 days.